Sher-Chowdhury/codingbee_docs/categories/kubernetes/13_ingress/ingress.md

               servicePort: 5000
 ```

 Here we specify to rules.
-One that forwards traffic to a httpd pod, and the other to an nginx pod.
+One that forwards traffic to a httpd ClusterIP, and the other to an nginx ClusterIP.

 We also have to add these custom domains into our local hosts file: